mushihao/cuda/nv_study/README.md

 # NV 3070 Test Results and Analysis
 ## 1. L2 byte mask findings from Nsight compute (l2_byte_mask_test.cu):

 ### L1

-   receives 131 sectors/131 reqs of global store but have 103 sector misses to L2. meaning L1 could temporarily store the data for a while, even we write 4 bytes each time.
+Receives 131 sectors/131 reqs of global store but have 103 sector misses to L2. meaning L1 could temporarily store the data for a while, even we write 4 bytes each time.

 ### L2

       * Load： 98 sectors/98 requests with 1.02% hit rate

       * Store: 103 sectors/100 requests with 100% hit rate

 ### Summary

-Looks like L1 has write combine feature; L2 has byte mask enabled for every cacheline stored.
+It looks like that L1 has write combine feature and L2 has byte mask enabled for every cacheline stored.

-## 2. constant mem microbenchmarking from: https://www.stuffedcow.net/research/cudabmk
+## 2. Constant mem microbenchmarking from: https://www.stuffedcow.net/research/cudabmk

 ### Questions of original code